mi2rl/MI2RLNet/README.md

 # MI2RLNet

-This MI2RLNet is the hub of pretrained models in medical domain.
+This MI2RLNet is the hub of pretrained models in the medical domain.

 We hope MI2RLNet helps your downstream task.